Locations:

 Why empathy fatigue is becoming a bigger issue in more people

 If the symptoms of empathy fatigue feel all too familiar, you’re not alone.
-Dr. Albers says because of the global pandemic and all of the changes we’ve experienced this year, many people outside of healthcare are starting to experience signs of empathy fatigue.
+Dr. Albers says because of all of the changes we experience every year, many people outside of healthcare are starting to experience signs of empathy fatigue.

-Parents, teachers and grocery store workers are all feeling the negative effects of repeated stress, constant change and exposure to fear and loss.
+Parents, teachers and grocery store workers are all feeling the negative effects of repeated stress and constant change.

 If you’ve lost your job or a loved one, you might have a difficult time understanding and remembering that others around you might also be facing hardship.